-NCERT Solutions are contemplated as an exceptionally helpful book while preparing for the CBSE Class 11 Business studies examinations.
-This study resource possesses an intense knowledge and the Solutions collated by the subject matter experts are no different.
-This chapter is a brief introduction to the concept NCERT Solution for Class 11 Business Studies Chapter 9 – Small Business and Entrepreneurship.
+NCERT Solutions are considered to be an exceptionally helpful book while preparing for the CBSE Class 11 Business Studies examinations.
+This study resource, collated by our subject-matter experts, possesses a deep insight into the theories presented in the chapter.
+This chapter is a brief introduction to the concept of the NCERT Solutions for Class 11 Business Studies Chapter 9 – Small Business and Entrepreneurship.

-Access the Ncert Solution For Class 11 Business Studies chapter 9 – Small Business and Entrepreneurship
+Access the NCERT Solutions for Class 11 Business Studies Chapter 9 – Small Business and Entrepreneurship

 Short Questions for NCERT Business Studies Solutions Class 11 Chapter 9

-1. What are the different parameters used to measure the size of the business?
+1. What are the different parameters used to measure the size of a business?

-Some of the important parameters that is used to measure the size of business are:
+Some of the important parameters that are used to measure the size of business are listed below:

 1. Capital invested in the business

-3. Total number of persons employed by business
+3. Total number of persons employed by the business

 4. Value of output of the goods produced